adesandr/GliderThrow_Meter/docs/software-design/index.rst

 .. image:: /_static/menu-angle.png
    :align: center

-Finally, the "Setting" tab will display the page that allows you to change the value of the control surface chord.
+The "Setting" tab will display the page that allows you to change the value of the control surface chord.
 Note that in the current version, the project allows to control only one "Client" both and both boards deal with the same chord value.

 .. image:: /_static/menu-chord.png
    :align: center